This year, North Carolina online gambling received a shot in the arm when the state expanded sports betting options.

 Legal gambling options in North Carolina

-Real money online casinos are not legal in North Carolina though retail casinos could become a reality by the end of this legislative session.
+Real money online casinos are not legal in North Carolina though retail casinos will receive plenty of attention in the 2024 legislative session.
+There’s even a fair chance that online casinos will get put on the table.
 Meanwhile, North Carolinians can play a variety of casino games online at social and sweepstakes casinos like Pulsz, Chumba Casino, LuckyLand Slots and Funzpoints.
 There are also three tribal casinos in North Carolina.
 Harrah’s Cherokee and Harrah’s Cherokee Valley River each feature slots, blackjack, roulette, craps, and other casino favorites, while Catawba Two Kings Casino has slots and electronic table games.

 The North Carolina Educational Lottery is especially popular, and it has become even more so since the state began allowing online sales of lottery tickets.
 You can purchase tickets online for six draw games: Carolina Cash 5, Lucky for Life, Carolina Pick 4, Carolina Pick 3, Mega Millions and Powerball.
 You can use the NC Education Lottery website or download and use the official NC Lottery app to purchase tickets.
 North Carolina was a relative latecomer when it came to introducing a state-run lottery, with tickets going on sale in 2006.
 However, the state was one of the first in the country to allow online lottery ticket sales, doing so in 2013.